coderitter/knight-validation/README.md

 let misfits = validator.validate(user, { checkOnlyWhatIsThere: true })

-misfits.length == 0 // There are no misfits even though the email field is required
+misfits.length == 0 // There are no misfits even though the email property is required
 ```

 ### Constraints that are only checked if a condition is met